alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/05-kubernetes-configuration-files.md

 ### Kubernetes Public IP Address

 Each kubeconfig requires a Kubernetes API Server to connect to.
-To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.

-Retrieve the `kubernetes-the-hard-way` static IP address:
+To support high availability the IP address assigned to the load balancer fronting the Kubernetes API Servers will be used.
+Retrieve the load balancer static IP address:

 ```
 KUBERNETES_PUBLIC_ADDRESS=$(kcli info vm loadbalancer | grep "ip:" | awk '{print$2}' |  tr -d '[:space:]')
 ```

 > KUBERNETES_PUBLIC_ADDRESS is the loadbalancer IP address.
-This be the entry point for all the API requests coming from all the instances inside the Kubernetes cluster and from the baremetal itself.
+This is the entry point for all the API requests coming from all the instances inside the Kubernetes cluster and from the baremetal itself as well.

 ### The kubelet Kubernetes Configuration File